 fundamentals and prospects are extremely weak.
 Individual Retail speculative traders constitute a growing segment of this market.

 Back to the idea that we may now have entered "the danger zone".
-In a silly movie promoted as a political and financial thriller named "Rollover" the stars of the played by Kris Kristofferson and Jane Fonda watch the world collapse and crash.
+In a silly movie promoted as a political and financial thriller named "Rollover" the stars played by Kris Kristofferson and Jane Fonda watch the world collapse and crash.
 Things have progressed since the film was made back in 1981.
 In the past currencies were part of a self regulating self adjusting system that was suppose to punish those guilty of economic mis-steps.
 Today it is questionable how well that mechanism functions, an argument could be made that it is becoming less effective due to manipulation from both central bankers and politicians alike.
 A word of caution, actions have consequences, and countries can still be punished through their currency.

 More and more often we see Central Bankers pulling rabbits out of their hats.
 Last summer Mario Draghi, president of the European Central Bank gave a speech, now many people say that "he saved Europe."
 Intervention and manipulation seems to be the flavor of the day, making real value an outdated concept.
 A falling currency is a double edged sword, while it increases exports by making them less expensive it makes everything imported into a country more expensive.
 Like in the silly film first viewed decades ago, if people lose faith in the system it could just come crashing down around our ears.
 At a time when billions of dollars can be traded in just the blink of an eye imagine how fast things could go to hell.